tink-ab/tink-money-manager-android/README.md

         enableSafeToSpend = true, // Determines if SDK can show Recurring expense in Transaction list.
-Defaults to true. enableSubscriptions = false,  // Determines if SDK can show Subscriptions in Expense Details. entryPoint = overviewEntrypoint, // The Money Manager feature to launch. containerId = R.id.fragmentContainer, // The resource ID of the container which will contain the Tink Fragment. fragmentManager = supportFragmentManager // The FragmentManager which performs the Tink fragment transaction.
+Defaults to true. enableSubscriptions = false,  // Determines if SDK can show Subscriptions in Expense Details. entryPoint = overviewEntrypoint, // The Money Manager feature to launch. useNewToolbarColor = false, // Use separate toolbar color instead of colorPrimary (defaults to false). containerId = R.id.fragmentContainer, // The resource ID of the container which will contain the Tink Fragment. fragmentManager = supportFragmentManager // The FragmentManager which performs the Tink fragment transaction.
     )